miking-lang/miking/README.md

 adding new syntactic forms to our language.
 However, we are not able to extend the semantics of the existing syntactic forms.
-For example, we might want to overload the `Add` case so that it can be used expressions other than integers.
+For example, we might want to overload the `Add` case so that it can use expressions other than integers.
 In order to cater to such extensions, we have to design our language fragments with this in mind.
 Below is an example of how we might go about it.